Your current location is set to United States. If this is incorrect, please change your location:

 In order to be eligible for this partnership funding:

-Applications that are to be conducted at institutions located in New Brunswick will be automatically considered for funding for a MSSC-NBHRF partnership award.
-If successful in the competition, each partner will issue a letter of agreement with the Institution for the amount they contribute to the total award.
+Applications that are to be conducted at institutions located in Saskatchewan will be automatically considered for funding for an MSC-SHRF partnership award.
+If successful in the competition, each partner’s contribution will be outlined in the letter of agreement with the Institution for the amount they contribute to the total award.
 A successfully executed letter of agreement is required to receive this funding.